 Think carefully about how long it takes you to shower and fix your hair, clean up the breakfast dishes, feed the pets, start the laundry…whatever you need to do each morning.
 Always estimate high.
 It’s better to plan for fifteen minutes and be pleasantly surprised on the days when it only takes you ten.

 3. Write down a basic time schedule.

 Grab a piece of paper and jot down a basic time schedule, listing out the time for every fifteen minutes.
-Or, you can print out this time schedule and simply fill in the hours according to the time you get up in the morning.
+Or, you can print out the time schedule that’s included in the “Your Best Morning Routine” guide and simply fill in the hours according to the time you get up in the morning.